 Chinese Chopsticks Etiquette

-- Don’t stab your food with chopsticks.
+- Do not stab food with chopsticks.

 Tips for Chopstick Etiquette